escheffel/pymaclab/pymaclab_sphinx/docs/linsci_scratch.rst

   two kinds of tasks well.
 One of them is setting up and solving problems in linear algebra and/or problems requiring non-linear or other optimisation techniques while the other one is declaring and manipulating algebraic expressions, usually done with so-called CASs, or computer algebra systems.
 Also, sometimes it is not only important to be able to have access to environments which can handle these tasks, but also to handle these tasks as fast and efficiently as possible, conditional on any given hardware platform researchers may work with.

   In this short text I will describe how to set up a Python numerical/scientific environment in Linux which handles the above mentioned tasks - as well as others - and focus on the step-by-step installation of various individual packages, which together make up such an environment.
 Among other, this will make clear how many modern interactive scientific environments continue to follow the tried-and-tested approach of often exposing their core functions as wrappers to open-source industry standard libraries of which many have been around for decades.

-PyMacLab which uses
-  Numpy and Scipy makes no exception in this regards.
+  PyMacLab which uses Numpy and Scipy makes no exception in this regard.
 What this discussion will make clear is that at their core, scientific programming suites such as Matlab, Octave, Scilab, Gauss, Numpy/Scipy or indeed PyMacLab (which builds on Numpy/Scipy) are in some sense all identical in that they inherit the functionality of tried-and-tested libraries which have been around for decades and which are permitted to be included in free as well as proprietary software packages.
+What sets many of these packages apart are the added methods they provide and the syntactic choices they make.

 *Starting the Build*